wpswings/wallet-system-for-woocommerce/README.txt

 = 2.1.0 - RELEASED ON 23 September 2021 =

-* New: Shortcode mwb-wallet which will display user wallet on a page
+* New: Shortcode wps-wallet which will display user wallet on a page
 * New: Support WordPress Multisite Network
 * New: Compatible with our [Subscriptions For WooCommerce plugin](https://wordpress.org/plugins/subscriptions-for-woocommerce/).
 * New: Compatible with WPML plugin